esentri/domainlifecycles/dlc-spring-boot-autoconfig/readme.md

 </dependency>
 ```

-Or for an even simpler setup, you can use `dlc-spring-boot-starter`, which is fully compatible with Autoconfig:
+Or for an even simpler setup, you can use `dlc-spring-boot-starter`, which is fully compatible with Autoconfig and
+includes all needed dependencies:

 **Gradle:**
 ```groovy